A change in name can be costly to any business.

 arrive with a good first impression, draw a person closer and depart leaving a warm fuzzy.

-Secondly, there is no denying the booming global startup culture.
+Two, there is no denying the booming global startup culture.
 Or that competition is stronger than ever.
 So, a solid brand strategy behind the name is the best way to avoid disaster.
 Before you start brainstorming names, get clear on your brand strategy.

 – What does your brand stand for?